A Stabilized Mixed Finite Element Method for Thin Plate Splines Based on Biorthogonal Systems: Finite element problem

 subject to If we modify the constraint \eqref{constr} to

 we obtain the finite element thin plate spline presented in \cite{AHR98,RHA03}.
 There are two drawbacks of the finite element thin plate spline presented in \cite{AHR98,RHA03}.
 The first one being the saddle point structure of the system matrix arising from the discretization which is difficult to solve.
 The second drawback is that it does not necessarily converge to the standard thin plate spline although it has similar smoothing properties as the standard thin plate spline \cite{RHA03}.
+Our goal here is to obtain a true approximation of the standard thin plate spline.

-Now we introduce an equivalent saddle point formulation of our approach, which can be shown to be equivalent to the minimization problem \eqref{dspline} by using the ideas in \cite{Cia78,BF91}.
+Now we introduce a saddle point formulation of the approach, which can be shown to be equivalent to the minimization problem \eqref{dspline} by using the ideas in \cite{Cia78,BF91}.
 We denote the vector of function values of $u\in C^0(\Omega)$ at the measurement points $\bx_1,\bx_2,\cdots,\bx_N$ by $Pu\in\bR^N$, i.e.,